 Led Zeppelin achieved a milestone no band had, or has since today in 1973, when all 6 of their albums were in the Top 100 of the U.S. album charts.

 Bob Dylan was impressed when he saw Dire Straits at the Roxy in Hollywood tonight in 1979.
 He met up with guitarist Mark Knopfler and drummer Pick Withers afterward, and asked them to play on his next album.
 They started in on Slow Train Coming at Alabama’s Muscle Shoals recording studio in May.
-Knopfler and Dylan still work together here and there, and he opened for Bob in the Key Arena here in Seattle earlier this year.
+Knopfler and Dylan still work together here and there, and Mark opened for Bob in the Key Arena three years ago.

 Pink Floyd’s Dark side of the Moon hit it’s 303rd week on the U.S. album chart today in 1980, eclipsing the previous record set by Carole King’s Tapestry.
 It would stay there a total of 741 weeks, the best selling album of all time until it was knocked from that spot by Michael Jackson’s Thriller.